 Their role and contributions should be detailed in the track record section in the case for support as they should be considered part of the research team.

 If there are project partners collaborating on a research project, Engineering and Physical Sciences Research Council (EPSRC) requires a letter of support.
 Well-written letters can significantly strengthen research proposals by demonstrating the benefits of the collaboration, and the potential impacts of the research.
 It also allows partners to highlight why they support the proposal, and what they hope to get out of it.

 What is it for?

 The letter of support is part of a proposal’s case for support which is sent to reviewers for assessment.
-Reviewers are asked if the collaboration is appropriate, and whether appropriate routes and resources have been identified for knowledge exchange.
+Reviewers are asked if the collaboration is appropriate, and whether appropriate routes and resources have been identified for knowledge exchange and impact development.

 If reviews are sufficiently supportive, a prioritisation panel ranks proposals against others based on the reviewers’ comments.
 Panel members are given copies of the full proposal including letters of support to help them in their task.

 What to include